 - Everyone in a specific department or job role

 In a crisis, sometimes a blanket approach isn’t the right one.
 You need the ability to target the right employees with the right message.
 Fast.

-With Bananatag’s List Management features you can instantly create distribution lists from any employee attribute or combination of attributes stored in Bananatag.
+With Bananatag you can instantly create Custom Distribution Lists from any employee attribute or combination of attributes stored in Bananatag.
 The ability to create dynamic lists in Bananatag ensures that your lists are always up to date as employees change locations, roles, or leave the organization.
 There’s no need to wait for IT to make your distribution lists as reactive as your communications need to be.

 Drag-and-drop build responsive employee communications for any device

 Emails built in Bananatag automatically scale to any device, ensuring that they’re easy to read wherever your employees happen to be reading them.
 This can be especially important in situations where your employees are switching from desktop computers to reading your communications on phones or tablets which are prone to email formatting issues.